-Robert L. Gerry III - Mr. Gerry has served as Chairman of the Board and Chief Executive Officer for VAALCO Energy, Inc. since August 1997.
-Mr. Gerry currently serves on the board of directors of Integrity Bank, a recently formed independent bank located in Houston, Texas and on the board of Texas Children's Hospital.
-Mr. Gerry is a member of the University of Texas Advisory Council.
-Mr. Gerry also served on the board of directors of Plains Exploration and Production Company from 2004 through December 31, 2010.
+Robert L. Gerry III-Mr. Gerry served as Chairman of the Board of Directors and Chief Executive Officer for VAALCO Energy, Inc. from August 1997 through October 20, 2013.
+Effective October 21, 2013 Mr. Gerry assumed the position of Executive Chairman and continues to serve as Chairman of the Board of Directors.
+Mr. Gerry currently serves on the Board of Directors of Integrity Bank, an independent bank located in Houston, Texas and on the Board of Texas Children's Hospital.
+Mr. Gerry is a member of the University of Texas Press Advisory Council.
+Mr. Gerry also served on the Board of Directors of Plains Exploration and Production Company from 2004 through December 31, 2010.
 From February 1994 until August 1997, Mr. Gerry served as Vice-Chairman of Nuevo Energy Company.
 Prior to being appointed Vice-Chairman of Nuevo, Mr. Gerry had served as President and Chief Operating Officer of Nuevo since its formation in March 1990.
-Mr. Gerry served as Senior Vice President of Energy Assets International Corporation ("EAIC") from January 1989 until March 1990.
-For ten years prior to joining EAIC, Mr. Gerry was active as an independent investor concentrating on energy investments.
-His many years of experience provide him with the industry and leadership experience to successfully lead VAALCO and the Board.
+Mr. Gerry served as Senior Vice President of Energy Assets International Corporation from January 1989 until March 1990.
+Mr. Gerry will not be standing for reelection at the June 2014 Annual Meeting of the shareholders.